rbalicki2/chameleon/README.md

 ## What is Chameleon?

 Chameleon is a library that allows you write components that are styled differently depending on where they are in your app.
-For example, a `Header` component might render at 40px by default, or at 35px within a `Panel`.
+A `Header` component might render at 40px by default, or at 35px within a `Panel`.
 It might be colored blue by default, or yellow in night mode.

-The goal of Chameleon is to allow you to completely separate styles from business logic: *never muck around with styles again!*
+The goal of Chameleon is to allow you to completely separate styles from business logic.

 ## Quick overview of how to use Chameleon

 In this quick overview, we'll use Chameleon to make `Section` and `Header` components.
 By default, a `Header` component will render at 40px.
 However, within a `Section`, it ·will render at 35px.
 Within two nested sections, it will render at 30px, and so on.

 * **Step 1**: Create your `UpdateContext` and `ContextProvider` components.
-To do this, you need to write a reducer.
-Chameleon comes with several, out-of-the-box reducers for you to use.
-However, we're going to make our own:
+To do this, you need to use a reducer.
+Chameleon comes with several, out-of-the-box reducers.
+However, we're going to write our own:

 ```js
 // StyleContext.js